On a constant curvature statistical manifold: Characterization of constant curvature statistical manifolds

 holds.
-Then by \eqref{eq:RhatR}, $\widehat \nabla$ is projectively flat and thus $g$ is constant curvature, which is a contradiction to the assumption. \end{proof} \begin{remark} The assumption of non-constant curvature of the pseudo-Riemannian metric $g$ in Proposition \ref{prp:alphafamily} is a mild restriction.
-In fact, many Fisher metrics determined from statistics are not constant curvature, for examples, the multivariate normal distributions and the gamma distributions etc, see \cite{Lau}. \end{remark}
+Then the claim follows. \end{proof} \begin{remark} The assumption of non-constant curvature of the pseudo-Riemannian metric $g$ in Proposition \ref{prp:alphafamily} is a mild restriction.
+In fact, many Fisher metrics determined from statistics are not constant curvature, for examples, the multivariate normal distributions and the gamma distributions etc, see \cite{Lau}. \end{remark} We finally give an example of flat statistical manifolds. \begin{example}[Multivariate normal distributions] The density function $p$ of the multivariate normal distribution is given by